arnor-sigurdsson/EIR/docs/tutorials/g_time_series/02_time_series_stocks.rst

     and testing.

 .. note::
-    We save the data in these two different formats as the sequence based transformer models read the CSV format, whereas the one-shot and diffusion models read arrays from the DeepLake dataset.
-Therefore, the data is effectively being duplicated, but, as DeepLake here is just storing the sequences converted to arrays.
-We could also have saved the arrays as ``.npy`` files on disk, but we chose DeepLake here for demonstration purposes, as it can be useful e.g. for large datasets where storing a large number of files on disk can be troublesome.
-When using DeepLake, the expected format is that each sample has an "ID" tensor (unique per sample) and a data tensor, which can be arbitrarily named (see example below in the input configurations for the one-shot and diffusion models).
+    We prepare the data in two different formats: CSV format for the sequence-based transformer models and streaming arrays for the one-shot and diffusion models.
+For the array-based models, we use :ref:`EIR's streaming functionality <i-scaling-streaming-data>` which allows us to serve array data through a WebSocket server.
+This approach is particularly useful when dealing with large numbers of array files, as storing hundreds of thousands of individual ``.npy`` files on disk can be problematic on many systems (especially laptops with limited file handles or when using network storage).
+The streaming approach also provides more flexibility in data loading and can handle real-time data scenarios.
+For more details on implementing streaming servers, see the :ref:`streaming-data-guide`.

 To download the data, `use this link. <https://drive.google.com/file/d/1aIbYbd33yystchj5eZfCQHE3-NhMubu4>`__